 Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
+Notes past leakage.
+Ongoing maintenance to sealant and grout around sanitary fittings is to be expected.
 Failure to seals and/or grout can result in dampness/decay in hidden areas.

-Heating and hot was ter
+Heating and hot water

 Repair category 1

-Notes The central heating boiler is of an older style.
-A Gas Safe registered contractor can advise further.
-It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Notes It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No significant defects evident.
+Notes No surface defects evident.